autred/blog/faq.md

 We're also happy to share our knowledge with the community by completely open-sourcing the entire site and stack we run it on.

 Development is done by volunteers contributing in their free time, so we don't have employees to pay.
-Donations from users pay for servers.
+Donations from users and corporate sponsorships pay for servers.

 ## Can I use your code in my own project?

-All of our code is licensed under the GNU GPLv3.
+The code is licensed under the GNU GPLv3.
 This means you are free to use it in your own project.
 The GPL states that if you make modifications to the software and distribute it, you should make those modifications open source as well.
 We would also appreciate a credit/attribution in your project if you use our code.

-## Who are the people behind the site?
+## Who maintains the project?

-Development is done by the community, and is open to any interested developer.
+Development is done by the community, and is open to anyone who's interested.

-A publicly hosted deployment is managed by some of the contributors:
+A publicly hosted deployment of the code is managed by some of the contributors:

-Albert Cui:
+##Albert Cui:

 <div>
 <img src="https://avatars3.githubusercontent.com/u/3838552?v=3&s=150"/>